Interstellar Mapping and Acceleration Probe

 The Interstellar Mapping and Acceleration Probe (IMAP) is a heliophysics mission that will simultaneously investigate two important and coupled science topics in the heliosphere: the acceleration of energetic particles and interaction of the solar wind with the local interstellar medium.
 These science topics are coupled because particles accelerated in the inner heliosphere play crucial roles in the outer heliospheric interaction.
-In 2018, NASA selected a team led by David J. McComas of Princeton University to implement the mission, which is currently planned to launch in February 2025.
+In 2018, NASA selected a team led by David J. McComas of Princeton University to implement the mission.
 IMAP will be a Sun-tracking spin-stabilized satellite in orbit about the Sun–Earth L1 Lagrange point with a science payload of ten instruments.
 IMAP will also continuously broadcast real-time in-situ data that can be used for space weather prediction.
 It is the fifth mission selected in the Solar Terrestrial Probes program, after TIMED, Hinode, STEREO and MMS.
+IMAP launched on 24 September 2025.

 Science

 Acceleration of charged particles up to high energy is ubiquitous throughout the universe, occurring at stars, magnetospheres, black holes, neutron stars, supernova remnants, and other locations.
 The precise processes behind this acceleration are not well understood.
 There are intermediate suprathermal particles which have energies between the energetic particles and the bulk thermal plasma.
 Understanding how these particles are energized and form the seed population of the energetic particles is one of the science topics that IMAP will investigate.

 The solar wind and its associated magnetic field have blown a bubble in interstellar space called the heliosphere.
 IMAP will study the heliosphere boundary where the solar wind collides with material from the rest of the galaxy.
 Using Energetic Neutral Atoms (ENAs), IMAP will image this interaction region from the inner Solar System.
 In addition, IMAP will also directly measure the neutral particles of the interstellar medium, because they flow through the heliosphere relatively unmodified.

+IMAP will also investigate the source of the IBEX ribbon.

 IMAP's science goals are based on the four science objectives specified in the IMAP Announcement of Opportunity (from the outside in):